-A majority of Board Members must be present at a meeting, either in person or electronically to form a quorum.
+A majority of Board Members must be present at a meeting, either in person or by electronic means to constitute a quorum.
 Decisions must be approved by majority of the Board Members present.
 The Chairperson shall not have a casting vote.